YuqisMatrix/DSCI551-project-AwesomeDB/README.md

 [TOC]

-For DSCI 551 Project, we built a database system called AwesomeDB.
-We designed different database engine for our database system that provides support for relational and nosql functionalities.
-We provided two real-life large datasets form kaggle, `movies.csv` and `rotten_tomatoes_movies.csv` for testing our databases.
-Since the two data set doesn't have tables to be joined, we also supplied the `joinTable1.csv` and `joinTable2.csv` for testing join operations.
-All storage and operations are processed in chunks so that we only need to load a limited amount of data into main memory at a time.
-This project also provides a CLI and Web app for users to interact with our database system.
-We also designed a query language of our own to query the database in the CLI.
+We developed AwesomeDB, a hybrid database management system supporting both relational and NoSQL functionalities, optimized with chunk-based storage for scalability and memory efficiency.
+The system features a Flask backend with both a CLI and web interface to enable intuitive interaction, while a custom query language was designed to support CRUD operations, joins, grouping, and aggregations.
+Validated on real-world datasets such as movie and review data, AwesomeDB demonstrates the ability to integrate heterogeneous sources and deliver flexible, user-facing analytics at scale.

 ## Project Structure